Isidore-Guild/statenvertaling/README.md

 * I have elected to mark the original versification in square brackets for now.

 ## Apocrypha
 Strong’s Numbers are absent, for obvious reasons.

-### Still to be added
-* Additions to Esther
+Additions to Esther have been made to fit the KJV versification, in the one chapter where there were too many verses.
+I should have a look at the other Apocyphra as well.